Brenner Pass to Venice

 Day 9: Padua thermal district – Mestre/Venice, 34 mi.
 (55 km)

 You will cycle along the Battaglia Canal where you will pass through Padua, a city known for its rich art and history and being home to one of the oldest Italian universities.
 You will continue along the Piovego Canal until you reach Stra and will follow the Brenta Canal, overlooked by the countryside villas of the ancient Venetian nobility (Villa Pisani, Malcontenta, Villa Widmann) until you reach Mestre, Venice’s mainland.
 (You can choose to stay directly in Venice with a price supplement).
 Please note that in Venice (apart from Piazzale Roma and the train station Santa Lucia) it is forbidden to cycle.
 If you opt to overnight in Venice, you will leave your bike at a designated hotel in Mestre.
-Your luggage will, however, be transferred on to Venice.Elevation gain: 0 m
+Your luggage will, however, be transferred to Venice.Elevation gain: 0 m

 Day 10: Mestre or Venice

 Departure from Mestre or Venice.Looking for more?
-View all our featured bicycle tours, specials, and news or look at our full list of bike tours in Europe.
+View all our featured bicycle tours, specials, and news, or look at our full list of bike tours in Europe.

 Map